ginstrom/paladin-novel/chapters/02_breaking-chains.md

 Jord's jaw worked silently, but he managed a jerky nod.

 Behind them, Pell watched everything with eyes like a hawk tracking prey.
-His head turned at every footstep above, every change in the guards' voices.
+His head turned at every footstep above, every change in the guards' voices—the same predatory awareness that had kept him alive on the streets, reading the intentions of corrupt watchmen and brutal overseers.
 When he caught Gond's attention, he tilted his chin toward the hatch.

 "One of them keeps leaning too far over," Pell whispered.
 "The greasy one with the gap teeth.
 Likes to wave his food around, make us watch him eat."